matter-in-motion/mm/docs/extensions.md

 3. Add extension settings

-## Writing your own extension
+## Writing your extension

-Extensions could be very different, they can add resources, transports, or any other features.
-As example you can check any extensions from [GitHub](https://github.com/matter-in-motion)
+Extensions could be very different; they can add resources, transports, or any other features.
+As an example, you can check any extensions from [GitHub](https://github.com/matter-in-motion)

 ### Api

-1. **Naming convention is to name your npm packages as `mm-<extension>`**
+1. **Naming convention: name your npm packages like `mm-<extension>`**
 2. Use comprehend namespace for your module inside the application:
   - `db` — for database connectors
   - `templates` — for templates engines
   - `transports` — for transports
-  - `commands` — to add custom cli commands
+  - `commands` — to add custom CLI commands
   - `resources` — to add resources
 3. The main file of your extension package may return units tree you want to add to the application